-No cash bonus was paid in the year ended 30 June 2015 in relation this KPI.
+No cash bonus was paid in the year ended 30 June 2016 in relation to this KPI.

-• Company as a whole meeting budgeted profit: In addition to the principal business unit Groups meeting budget, the overall company is required to meet budgeted profitability.
-This KPI is measured in terms of net profit before tax (NPBT) as it recognises underlying core performance as well as the effective utilisation of working capital, resources and facilities and the impacts of financing and funding costs at a Group level.
-Similar to the budget setting process for business units meeting annual budget, the NPBT budget set for a particular financial year recognises the financial performance of the overall Group achieved in the previous financial year, likely business conditions, and growth plans as reviewed, approved and set by the Board.
+• Group as a whole meeting budgeted profit: In addition to the principal business unit groups meeting budget, the overall group is required to meet budgeted profitability.
+This KPI is measured in terms of net profit before tax (NPBT) as it recognises underlying core performance as well as the effective utilisation of working capital, resources and facilities and the impacts of financing and funding costs at a group level.
+Similar to the budget setting process for business units meeting annual budget, the NPBT budget set for a particular financial year recognises the financial performance of the overall group achieved in the previous financial year, likely business conditions, and growth plans as reviewed, approved and set by the Board.
 The cash bonus payable in relation to this KPI is 10% if the budget is achieved.
 If the actual results achieved are at least 10%, 20% or 30% over budget, an additional 10% is paid for the achievement of each level, subject to an overall maximum of 30%.

-No cash bonus was paid in the year ended 30 June 2015 in relation this KPI.
+No cash bonus was paid in the year ended 30 June 2016 in relation to this KPI.

-Business development: The ongoing development and growth of the Company through acquisitions of other domestic and international business is a key objective.
-The overall company's growth since 2004 has been marked by strategic acquisitions which have delivered increased profitability through the expansion of operations and the supply of the Company's products and services globally.
+• Business development: The ongoing development and growth of the group through acquisitions of other domestic and international business is a key objective.
 This KPI requires that any acquisition or new business operation made in a financial year exceeds budgeted financial performance, measured in terms of EBITDA, in the first full year after the date of completion.
 The use of EBITDA is considered an appropriate measure as it is a reliable indicator of core operating performance that can be easily determined and benchmarked.
 The cash bonus payable in relation to this KPI is a maximum of 10% of base salary.

-No cash bonus was paid in the year ended 30 June 2015 in relation this KPI.
+No cash bonus was paid in the year ended 30 June 2016 in relation to this KPI.